Try a more effective response to caregiver criticism

 2. Repeat the criticism back to show how it made you feel

 Some people don’t think before they speak and don’t realize they’ve hurt your feelings or come across as critical.
-It’s possible to let them know that what they said was not acceptable without starting a fight.
-Do this by calmly repeating it back to them, but using an “I” statement.

 - Your brother says: I’m too busy to help out.